Case: Anonymous Plaintiffs 1-5 v. Individual Members of the Medical Licensing Board of Indiana

 • Last, Pagans/non-polytheists stress the divine feminine, the feminine's live-giving elements, and that women are free and autonomous representations of the Goddess who must also have full bodily autonomy, including the ability to obtain abortions.

-On December 2, 2022, Judge Welch granted a preliminary injunction.
+On December 2, 2022, Judge Welch granted the motion for a preliminary injunction.
 Procedurally, although Planned Parenthood Great Northwest. v.
-Medical Licensing Board of Indiana also challenged SEA 1, and although that court issued a preliminary injunction that the Indiana Supreme Court later refused to stay, Judge Welch said this the instant case was still ripe since this case was based on different legal claims and sources of rights.
+Medical Licensing Board of Indiana also challenged SEA 1, and although the trial court in that case issued a preliminary injunction that the Indiana Supreme Court later refused to stay, Judge Welch said the instant case was still ripe since it was based on different legal claims and sources of rights.
 Judge Welch found facts in line with the plaintiff's factual allegations about Jewish, Islamic, Unitarian Universalist, Pagan, and Episcopalianism beliefs, and disagreed with Indiana's characterization that these beliefs were subjective and manipulable.
 She also found that the plaintiffs had established a likelihood of future success on the merits because, under RFRA, substantial burden means "the government put[s] substantial pressure on an adherent to modify his behavior and to violate his beliefs."
 The plaintiffs made out a prima facie case of such a substantial burden because they avoided becoming pregnant, despite wanting children.
-Judge Welch rejected Indiana's arguments: (1) she did not agree that abortion was only a "secular means to a religious end," (2) she said the state did not have a compelling interest in preserving life, because the question of when life begins had not been legislatively addressed and could not be a factual question for the court, and (3) she called SEA 1 under-inclusive, because it allowed some abortions, inferring that SEA 1 was not the least restrictive way for Indiana to achieve their goal.
+Judge Welch additionally rejected Indiana's arguments: (1) she did not agree that abortion was only a "secular means to a religious end," (2) she said the state did not have a compelling interest in preserving life, because the question of when life begins had not been legislatively addressed and could not be a factual question for the court, and (3) she called SEA 1 under-inclusive, because it allowed some abortions, inferring that SEA 1 was not the least restrictive way for Indiana to achieve their goal.
 Last, she said the balance of harms, and the public interest, favored the preliminary injunction.

 Summary Authors